Travel grants and stipends

 Stipends from SLU

 Doctoral students normally do not receive stipends from SLU, instead they have stipends from external donors.
-SLU stipends are regulated by a decision by the Vice-Chancellor (currently only available in Swedish):

 - Regler och delegationsordning för utdelning av stipendier vid SLU

-- Kommentarer till Regler och delegationsordning för utdelning av stipendier vid SLU
+- Kommentarer till Regler och delegationsordning för utdelning av stipendier vid SLU (under revision)

 Links to external donors